 Individual plants, raised beds, or sections thereof can be protected with row covers, traditionally supported on hoop structures.
 Also called “floating row covers”, they block out pests or other undesirable elements.
 Some row covers are used to stop insects, while others may be used for frost-protection or providing shade.
 We use them in our garden to prevent cabbage worm damage as well as protect tender young seedlings from wild birds.

 We use a combination of these sleek hoops along with this insect netting in our garden.
 The shorter version of the hoops work perfectly in our 2 and 3-foot wide beds.
 With the addition of these base extenders, they also fit well across our widest beds (4.5 feet), though they stay fairly short.
 To provide more “head room” or arch over larger plants like Brussels sprouts and tomatoes, the high-rise super hoops would work best.
-You can also make your own hoops from PVC with the assistance of a pipe bender.
+You can also make your own hoops from PVC pipe.

 It is easy to pull back the row cover material when needed (e.g. for harvesting) and simply leave the hoops in place.
 Be sure to check the various sizes of netting available to best fit the size of your garden!
 We ordered a large roll and cut them to size for each bed.